ricardoyanez/grazing/README.md

  real G, A, OMEGA, EPSABS, RESULT, ABSERR, ERLST(LIMLST), RSLST(LIMLST), W(LW) EXTERNAL G
 ```
-The D01ASF routine is replaced by [QUADPACK](#quadpack---numerical-integration) routine QAWFE.
+The **D01ASF** routine is replaced by [QUADPACK](#quadpack---numerical-integration) routine **QAWFE**.

 ### D01GAF

-D01GAF integrates a function which is specified numerically at four or more points, over the whole of its specified range, using third-order finite-difference formulae with error estimates, according to a method due to Gill and Miller.
+Integrates a function which is specified numerically at four or more points, over the whole of its specified range, using third-order finite-difference formulae with error estimates, according to a method due to Gill and Miller.

 ```Fortran
 SUBROUTINE D01GAF(X,Y,N,ANS,ER,IFAIL)